Jaitsar

 Jaitsar is a designated sub tehsil.

-Jaitsar is a designated sub tehsil.
+Demographics

+According to census 2011 by government of India, total population of Jaitsar was 7,297.

 Culture

 Jaitsar town contains a wide cultural diversity.
 Most of the people from the main city are local merchants and the people from surrounded rural area are farmers.
-The city has a auroras, traditional Punjabi culture with some native Rajasthani influence.
-Kashmiri Pandits (Kashmiri migrants) have been living in the city and nearby villages (3LC (A); 4LC) since 1950 speak their native language Poonchi.
+The city has native Rajasthani people living there along with Arora community who follow traditional Punjabi culture with some native Rajasthani influence.
+Kashmiri Pandits (Kashmiri migrants) have been living in the city and nearby villages of 3LC (A) and 4LC since 1950 speak their native language 'Poonchi'.

+After decades of living as migrants, the Kashmiri Pandit community in Jaitsar has established a strong identity, with members receiving international recognition.
+Notable among them is Mukesh Kumar Sharma, recipient of the Fulbright Distinguished Award for International Teachers from the United States.